syunwei/bikinibottom-university/README.md

-A repo for building a image for bikinibottom university
+A repo for building an image for bikinibottom university
 ![](./images/bikinibottom-university.png)